jan-bogaerts/mark/src/markdownCode.md

     - initialize an empty arry for the 'outOfDateTransformers'
     - ask the project-service to add the text-fragment in it's list of text-fragments (projectService.addTextFragment(textFragment, index)).
     - do not add to the fragmentsIndex (is done separately)
+    - return textFragment
   - calculateKey: for calculating the key of a text-fragment.
 It accepts as input a text-fragment and an index position. it goes as follows:
     - the current depth = the depth-level of the text-fragment
     - the result value = the title of the text-fragment
     - loop from the given index position until 0 using the field idx
-      - prev-fragment = the text-fragment that the project-service has at position 'idx'
+      - prev-fragment = the text-fragment that the project-service has at position 'idx' `ProjectService.textFragments[idx]`
-      - if the depth-level of the prev-fragment is smaller then the current depth:
+      - if there is a prev-fragment and the depth-level of the prev-fragment is smaller then the current depth:
         - store the new current depth
         - prepend the title of the prev-fragment + ' > ' to the result
         - if the new current depth == 1, stop the loop